Academies/sca/day2/pset/lexicon/lexicon.md

 ### 2. `examine_rapper()`

 One more function to create!
 This one takes a rappers dictionary of words used as a parameter.
 This function should prompt the user for a word to search in the rapper's lexicon.
 Then, if the word is used by the rapper, then the function should print the number of times the word is used.
 Otherwise, the function should inform the user that the word isn't used.
 No value to return here!

+## Checking Your Work

+When ready to check your work, type `check50 TODO:SPENCER/CREATE/CHECK` in the terminal and hit enter.